About the Team

 Focus areas

-Each focus area has one or more designated points of contact (POCs).
+Features are broken down into distinct plugins.
+Each plugin has one or more designated points of contact (POCs).
 For an up-to-date list of current POCs, please see the Performance Lab CODEOWNERS file.
-POCs and members from each focus area provide an update on their work during our weekly chats.
+POCs and members from each focus area regularly provide an update on their work during our office hours.

 Mission and philosophies